- Since 2007, the Step-Up Program has trained more than 125 underrepresented undergraduate students (at VCU and other institutions)

 - Kaylann Kauv received Travel Awards to the ASBMB 2011 annual meeting

 - Tenchee D. Lama Tamang and Nisan Hubbard are co-authors, along with Drs.
-Golding and Barbour, on a vignette article to be published in The Chronicle of Undergraduate Research.
+Golding and Barbour, on a vignette article that was published in the Fall 2012 issue of CURQ on the Web (Council on Undergraduate Research).

 - Tenchee D. Lama Tamang won the Best Poster Award at the 2011 Annual Biomedical Research Conference for Minority Students